 At Levine & Blit, our employment law team thoroughly reviews your old and new contracts to determine the changes and then explains them to you.
 We can even help you negotiate with the employer if you aren’t happy with the terms proposed in the new hourly rate agreement.

-Call us at 866-351-0116 for a free consultation, and book an appointment with our employment lawyer in New York.
+Call us at 866-351-0116 for a Free Case Evaluation, and book an appointment with our employment lawyer in New York.